Narain Karthikeyan: 24 Hours of Le Mans

-On 11 May 2009, Karthikeyan finished sixth in his first ever Le Mans series race while driving for the Kolles Audi team in the second round of the 2009 championship held at the Spa-Francorchamps circuit in Belgium.

-On 14 June 2009 Karthikeyan dislocated his shoulder in a fall just before the start of the 24 Hours of Le Mans.
+On 11 May, Karthikeyan finished sixth in his first ever Le Mans series race during the 1000 km of Spa.
+On 14 June, Karthikeyan dislocated his shoulder in a fall just before the start of the 24 Hours of Le Mans.
 He had come up with strong performances in the practice and the qualifying, and was scheduled to do the opening double stint.
 At 1:00 am the ACO organisation declared him unsuitable to drive, even though the Audi doctor approved it.

 NASCAR

-Karthikeyan made his NASCAR debut at Martinsville Speedway on 27 March 2010 driving in the Kroger 250 Camping World Truck Series for Wyler Racing in the #60 Safe Auto Insurance Company Chevrolet Silverado.
+Karthikeyan made his NASCAR debut at Martinsville Speedway on 27 March 2010 driving in the Kroger 250 Camping World Truck Series for Wyler Racing in the No. 60 Safe Auto Insurance Company Chevrolet Silverado.
 Qualifying was rained out and the field set by 2009 owner points, putting the first Indian-born driver to compete in NASCAR in the 11th starting spot.
 After a slow start and coming to grips with driving a race truck and racing on an American oval short track for the first time, Karthikeyan did manage to put in a very respectable effort and finished on the lead lap in 13th place.
 Karthikeyan went on to win the NASCAR Camping World Truck Series Most Popular Driver Award for the 2010 season which was voted by the fans, becoming the first foreign-born driver to win the award.